Ukrainian volunteer battalions: Georgian National Legion

-The Georgian National Legion is a paramilitary unit formed of more than 700 soldiers, mostly ethnic Georgian volunteers fighting on the side of Ukraine in the War in Donbas and Russian invasion of Ukraine.
+The Georgian National Legion is a paramilitary unit formed of more than 700 soldiers, mostly ethnic Georgian volunteers fighting on the side of Ukraine in the war in Donbas and Russian invasion of Ukraine.
 The unit was organized in 2014 with the declared aim "to stand up to Russian aggression".
 The group is commanded by Mamuka Mamulashvili, a veteran Georgian officer.
 There are also members of Georgian national legion that had experience from the Chechen wars.
-After the start of Russian invasion of Ukraine more people of different nationalities applied to join Georgian National Legion.The GNL has been seen multiple times in news reports and interviews and can be seen as one of the more known Volunteer battalions.
+After the start of Russian invasion of Ukraine more people of different nationalities applied to join Georgian National Legion.
+The GNL has been seen multiple times in news reports and interviews and can be seen as one of the more known Volunteer battalions.

 Dzhokhar Dudayev battalion

 The Dzhokhar Dudayev Battalion, originally named the "Chechen battalion", was set up in March 2014 and is one of several Chechen volunteer armed formations fighting on the side of Ukraine.
 It was later named after Chechnya's first president and leader Dzhokhar Dudayev.
 The battalion has been under the command of Adam Osmayev after Isa Munayev was killed in action during the Battle of Debaltseve.
 The battalion is made up mostly of Chechen volunteers, many of whom fought in the First and Second Chechen War.
 Members of the battalion view the war as part of a broader struggle against Russian imperialism and the Kadyrov regime.
 The battalion specializes in counter-subversion.
-Since the start of the 2022 Russian invasion of Ukraine, the battalion has participated in the defence of Kyiv and has taken part in numerous battles and offensives such as the Kharkiv offensive.
+Since the start of the 2022 Russian invasion of Ukraine, the battalion has participated in the defence of Kyiv and has taken part in numerous battles and offensives.
 Since November 2022, the battalion is involved in the Battle of Bakhmut.